Whoami: Ian Mapleson <firstname.lastname@example.org>

 PS. for those who may not know, I am based in Edinburgh, Scotland.

-Sorry againfor the lack of updates.
-A family bereavement occured just after the last update, which inevitably pushed this project aside for a while.
+Sorry again for the lack of updates.
+A family bereavement back in mid-Feb meant I had to put this project aside for a while.

 Over a period of weeks Gigabyte eventually asked me to try a beta BIOS they had for the mbd, but the BIOS broke the board, forcing it into an even worse on/off power cycle (even without the C500 fitted).
 I was dealing with the support people in Germany.
 They asked me to contact Gigabyte UK and request an RMA, explaining the circumstances.
 However, Gigabyte UK were not forthcoming, stating that the board was out of warranty, etc., basically ignoring the fact that their own staff had wrecked the board.
 They said they could do a BIOS reflash, but would charge a fee, shipping, and there wouldn't be any guarantee the board would be functional afterwards.
 Thus, after some mulling of options, I decided to forget the Gigabyte board entirely (I've changed the build details above, will add some pics of the mbd fitted inside the system next week).

 I mentioned in the previous update that I had tested the C500 on an Asrock board and it worked ok.
 Hence, I have switched to using the Asrock board instead, though alas with two 980s fitted there is no room for the C500 because the 2nd 980 blocks the PCI slot.
 Thus, the C500 will no longer be a part of this build (info for it above has been removed).
 It was a nice idea to be able to include basic SD video capture, but I guess the LE guys can always obtain a PCIe capture card in the future if they wish (I didn't originally go for a PCIe card because all the reviews I read of such cards were distinctly unfavourable).
 Alternatively, they could fit a third GPU in the other main PCIe slot for additional CUDA.